This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Air travel (economy class) with Tunisair; (Airbus A320); travel by private coach; accommodation as below; breakfasts, 6 lunches (including 1 picnic) and 6 dinners with wine, water, coffee (not all restaurants serve alcohol and none is served at the picnic); all admissions; all tips; all taxes; the services of the lecturer, a tour manager and a local guide.
+Air travel (economy class) with Tunisair; (Airbus A320); travel by private coach and boat; accommodation as below; breakfasts, 6 lunches and 6 dinners with wine, water, coffee (not all restaurants serve alcohol and none is served at the picnic); all admissions; all tips; all taxes; the services of the lecturer, a tour manager and a Tunisian guide.

 Visas